 When the thyroid gland situated in our neck region functions well, we are full of energy and our metabolism is just right, our cells do their function properly.
-Thyroid gland secrets hormones that regulate growth and development through metabolism rate.
+The thyroid gland secretes hormones that regulate growth and development through metabolism rate.
 Once the thyroid gland starts malfunctioning by either secreting lesser or more amounts of thyroxin hormone, everything goes haywire.
 In fact, thyroid disorder can range from the small and harmless goiter (the enlarged gland that shows up as a big lump in the neck) to even thyroid cancer.
-However, the most common thyroid disorders include abnormal production of thyroid hormone.
-If too much hormone is produced by thyroid gland, the condition is known as hyperthyroidism where as when insufficient amounts of hormone is produced, it is called hypothyroidism.
+However, the most common thyroid disorders include the abnormal production of thyroid hormone.
+If too much hormone is produced by the thyroid gland, the condition is known as hyperthyroidism whereas when insufficient amounts of hormone are produced, it is called hypothyroidism.
 While medication is essential for extreme disorders, mild thyroid disorders can be treated with certain natural home and herbal remedies.

 Natural Remedies for Hypothyroid

 Hypothyroidism is the result of underproduction of thyroid hormones.
 Drop in this hormone production leads to our lower energy levels.
 Hypothyroidism is caused due to many factors including Hashimoto’s thyroiditis (an autoimmune disorder where our body attacks thyroid tissue which eventually dies and stops producing hormones), removal of the thyroid gland, exposure to excessive amounts of iodine (found in many medicines) as well as lithium drug.
 Aging and iodine deficiency are two of the major reasons why our thyroids start low production of hormones.